alsyundawy/dns-blocklists/README.md

 #### :outbox_tray: ***Encrypted DNS Servers IPs*** <a name="bypass_ips"></a>

-**An IPv4 list in [plain IP format](https://raw.githubusercontent.com/hagezi/dns-blocklists/main/ips/doh.txt) and [AdGuard Home format](https://raw.githubusercontent.com/hagezi/dns-blocklists/main/adblock/doh-ips.txt) are also available.**
+*An IPv4 list in [plain IP format](https://raw.githubusercontent.com/hagezi/dns-blocklists/main/ips/doh.txt) for firewalls and [AdGuard Home format](https://raw.githubusercontent.com/hagezi/dns-blocklists/main/adblock/doh-ips.txt) are also available.*
+*If the IP list is used in AdGuard Home, all domains that would resolve to the blocked IP are blocked.*

 **Expires:** *Updated regularly*